abdahad1996/iOS_Learning/CoreData/Relationship/setting Relatonships.md

 #### Key Details:
 - **Avoids Faults**: Only evaluates objects already loaded into memory.
 - **Efficient**: Prevents triggering expensive round trips to the persistent store.

+The important aspect here is that we only consider objects that aren’t faults in the iteration.
+A fault is a managed object instance that’s not populated with data yet (see the chapter about accessing data for more details).
+If we’d try to evaluate our predicate on faults, we’d potentially force Core Data to make a round trip to the persistent store for each fault, in order to fill in the missing data — something that could be very expensive.

 ---